PT-020 and a Broken Bulkhead Connector

 If it hasn't, now may be a prudent time to build this area with resin whilst

-any water ingress as the thread should be completely sealed.
+stop any water ingress as the thread should be completely flooded (and therefore

 Wiring the Cable to the TTL converter